Children need enough food and nutrients to fuel their growth and development. Healthy meals and snacks should be based on Canada’s Food Guide.

 Feeding Your School-Aged Child:

 Many school lunch boxes are loaded with unhealthy fat, sugar, and salt, and are missing fruit, vegetables, and whole grains.
 It's time for a lunchbox makeover!
 Many Windsor-Essex County schools are moving towards what's known as a balanced school day.
-Learn about the balanced school day and ways to prepare your child's lunch.

 Dealing with Food Allergies at School